hansen-han/cancer_blood_biomarkers/README.md

 # Identifying Cancer Blood Biomarkers
 This project focuses on the identification of blood biomarkers for cancer through a comprehensive meta-analysis of publicly available gene expression datasets.
+A meta-analysis is useful in this context by combining data from multiple studies, thereby increasing the statistical power and robustness of the findings.

 The repository contains essential scripts and data necessary for downloading, pre-processing, and analyzing gene expression data to uncover potential biomarkers that can be used to distinguish between cancerous and healthy samples and/or be used as potential drug targets.
+By sharing this project publicly, I hope it can serve as a valuable reference for similar future work.

 ## Repository Contents